smusp/SEMs_with_lavaan/Little_2006/Little_2006.md

 <br />

-### Referent-Group Method
+### Reference-Group Method

 #### The model

-The model, showing the constraints, is shown below.
+The model with the constraints is shown below.
 Some points to note.
-There are two groups: Grade 7 and Gradde 8.
+There are two groups: Grade 7 and Grade 8.
 The corresponding loadings ($\uplambda$) and intercepts ($\uptau$) are equal across the groups.
 The latent variances ($\upphi$<sub>7,11</sub> and $\upphi$<sub>7,22</sub>) and latent means ($\upkappa$) are constrained to 1 and 0 respectively in